 - 1. Members.
-The Commission Chair shall appoint an Audit Committee of at least three members and shall designate one member as Chair.
-The Commission Chair will serve as an ex-officio member of this committee. - 2.
+The Commission Chair shall appoint an Audit Committee of at least-three members and shall designate one member as Chair.
+The Commission Chair will serve as an ex-officio, non-voting member of this committee. - 2.
 Purpose.
 The purpose of the Committee is to implement and oversee and independent audit program of the Department's financial reporting process. - 3.
 Responsibilities and Duties.
 In furtherance of the Committee's purpose, and in addition to any other responsibilities that may be assigned to it from time to time by the Commission, the Committee shall have the following responsibilities and duties: - a.
 Recommend to the Commission for approval of the development implementation and performance monitoring of an independent audit plan. - b.
 Recommend to the Commission for approval and oversight of appropriately qualified vendors to audit the Department. - c.
 Encourage and facilitate cooperation between auditors hired by the Commission and auditors assigned by other state agencies to audit the Department.

-- d.
+- e.d.
 Recommend to the Commission for approval a solicitation document, a vendor, or a contract, for auditing services only if the solicitation document, vendor's proposal, or the proposed contract, as applicable, includes a clause that requires the selected vendor to cooperate with an auditor assigned by a state agency to audit the Department, and only if it includes any other clauses required by the Commission. - 4.
 Meetings.
 All Committee meetings will be open to the public and should be publicized to encourage participation by credit unions and credit union members.
-Meetings will generally be held the day before each regularly scheduled meeting of the Commission.
+Meetings will generally be held the day before each regularly scheduled meeting of the Commission. - D. Commission Policy Manual Review Committee - 1.
+Members.
+The Commission Chair shall appoint Commission Policy Manual Review Committee of three members and shall designate one member as Chair.
+The Commission Chair will serve as an ex-officio, non-voting member of this committee. - 2.
+Purpose.
+The purpose of the Committee to implement and oversee the Commission Policy Manual for recommendation of changes to the Commission. - 3.
+Responsibilities and Duties.
+In furtherance of the Committee's purpose, and in addition to any other responsibilities that may be assigned to it from time to time by the Commission, the Committee shall have the following responsibilities and duties: - a.
+Review the Commission Policy Manual at least once annually. - b.
+Recommend to the Commission for approval changes to the Commission Policy Manual.